Last Updated on 1st March 2025 by peppe8o

 nano myspider.py

-Run this spider by simply typing from terminal:
+Run this spider by simply typing the following command from the terminal:

 scrapy runspider myspider.py -o peppe8o.json